 The goals of requiring a set of core courses are (1) to equip the student with a wide range of research tools that will allow him or her to engage in research on any problem in psychology that he or she may choose, and (2) to provide the student with a historical perspective on the nature of the theoretical and methodological approaches that psychologists currently use.

-The set of core requirements is composed of four courses: Psych 206, Psych 210, Psych 212, and Psych 220 (see section on course descriptions) and nine units of introductory courses in the various areas of specialization.
+The set of core requirements is composed of four courses: Psych 206, Psych 203, Psych 204, and Psych 205 (see section on course descriptions).
 These courses cover the advanced conceptual and methodological knowledge that are fundamental to any form of advanced thinking and research on a wide range of psychological problems.
 All graduate students are required to pass all these courses.
 Students are encouraged to take the core courses as early in their program as possible.

 Students in the Ph.D. program should pass each of the four core courses and maintain a general weighted average of 1.75 or better.
 Students in the M.A. program should pass each of the four core courses and maintain a general weighted average of 2.0 or better.